Holstein: Origins

-The County of Holstein
+County of Holstein

-The new county of Holstein was established in 1111; it was first a fief of the Duchy of Saxony, then of the Duchy of Saxe-Lauenburg, and finally of the Prince-Bishopric of Lübeck.
+The new county of Holstein was established in 1111; it was first a fief of the Duchy of Saxony.
+After that, it belonged to the Duchy of Saxe-Lauenburg, and finally it came into a possession of the Prince-Bishopric of Lübeck.

 With the establishment of the new territorial unit, expansion to the East began and the Wagrians were finally defeated in 1138.

 The County of Holstein was ruled by the House of Schaumburg; the first count was Adolf I, Count of Holstein.

 Holstein was temporarily occupied by Denmark after the Battle of Stellau (1201), but was reconquered by the Count of Schauenburg and his allies in the Battle of Bornhöved (1227).

 Partitions of the County of Holstein (1111–1474)

 The Counts of Schauenburg and Holstein partitioned Holstein several times among the inheriting sons into up to six lines, named after their towns of residence: